 The Sixth Form experience is enhanced by taking part in a wide range of activities and opportunities for leadership.

 Prefects and House Captains take an active role in Senior School life and work closely with all other pupils and staff.
-Sixth Form students organise Charity Week, lead the student council and are role models for the younger pupils.
+Sixth Form students organise and run charity events throughout the year, lead the student council and are role models for the younger pupils.

 First team and recreational sports, plays and performances, volunteering within the community and an extensive programme of day and residential trips contribute to an exciting two-year course.

-Weekly careers lessons focusing on university preparation and meetings with the Heads of Sixth Form and subject Heads give plenty of mature, intellectual support to every Sixth Form student.
-A programme of visiting speakers supports our citizenship and critical thinking courses.
-Students also attend weekly PSHE classes.
+Weekly careers lessons focusing on university preparation, PSHE lessons with the Heads of Sixth Form and individual meetings with subject Heads give plenty of mature, intellectual and pastoral support to every Sixth Form student.

 |Sixth Form Leadership Team 2018/19|